mie-lab/mobility_generation/README.md

 - TODO: motifs distribution

 ## TODO:
-- [ ] Generation with predictive models, implement beam search
+- Generation with predictive models, implement beam search
-- [ ] Implement classical generation model
+- Implement classical generation model
 - ensure evaluation is on the same test dataset/sequence
 - how to deal with self transitions?
+- multi GPU training